dubrie/public/tenets.md

 ### Recent Changes
 Trying something new to see what the results are.

+- Learn A New Language
+I'm trying to become more precise in my language usage and have had some memory rentention issues lately, likely from the high amount of context switching involved in my work.
+Learning a new language has been known to help all 3 of those and having another language to use when we travel is a nice perk too!
+[Why Learn A Foreign Language](http://www.telegraph.co.uk/education/educationopinion/10126883/Why-learn-a-foreign-language-Benefits-of-bilingualism.html)

 - Review Tenants Quarterly
 The initial creation of my tenants (and the public repo in general) was a great way for me to collect my thoughts and write them down in an effort to hold myself accountable.
 Over time the accountability piece faded into the hustle and bustle of life and was forgotten.
 I have created quarterly calendar reminders to poke myself to revisit these with the hope of getting on a more regular cadence.
 Goal state is to not need the reminders anymore.

 - Don't Reuse Adjectives During The Day
 I've been challenging myself to not use an adjective twice in a day.
 Calling things "awesome" 15 times a day starts to degrade the value of the adjective overall.
 Additionally, it is forcing me to be more creative and deliberate in how I describe things.
 Plus, having a larger vocabulary has other benefits as well: [Vocabulary Size](http://www.nytimes.com/2010/03/14/magazine/14FOB-onlanguage-t.html?_r=0)

+### Recent Results
+The results from the things I've changed recently.
+Successful trials can move to lifehacks and successful likehacks can move to philosophies.
+Unsuccessful trials will fall away and be retained here.

 - Wake Up 1 Hour Earlier
+  - Results: Mixed
-I recently got back from a trip to Italy and the jet lag has been waking me up in the 4-5am hours instead of my normal 6-7am hours.
+  - Details: I recently got back from a trip to Italy and the jet lag has been waking me up in the 4-5am hours instead of my normal 6-7am hours.
 With daylight creeping earlier and earlier as well I want to try to keep this trend going and see if there is a change in my productivity, activity, energy, and bedtime.
 I've struggled with falling asleep at night so the hope is that waking up early will help my productivity for the day as well as getting me to sleep at night.
 Inspiration: [What I Learned From Waking Up Early](http://www.fastcompany.com/3028199/work-smart/what-i-learned-from-a-week-of-waking-up-early)

-### Recent Results
-The results from the things I've changed recently.
-Successful trials can move to lifehacks and successful likehacks can move to philosophies.
-Unsuccessful trials will fall away and be retained here.

 - Stand Whenever Possible
   - Results: Successful